tsion714/tsion714/README.md

 Frontend Developer
 ------------------

+Frontend-oriented software developer who came from a neuroscience background

 * 🌍  I'm based in Columbus, OH
 * ✉️  You can contact me at [tsion714@gmail.com](mailto:tsion714@gmail.com)
+* 🧠  I'm learning everything to do with AI
+* 🤝  I'm open to collaborating on volunteering, open-source

 ### Skills